tinsights/salamander/README.md

 # Salamander (working title)

 ## This web-app aims to show you changes in Singapore's electoral boundaries over time.
-## Users will be able to time travel to past elections and view which Constituency they would have been grouped into by entering their postal code
+Users will be able to time travel to past elections and view which Constituency they would have been grouped into by entering their postal code.

 ## Aims of the project: